Men's Razor Bumps & Dark Spots: The Turmeric Solution for Smoother Skin

 What Are Razor Bumps?

-Razor bumps (pseudofolliculitis barbae or PFB) occur when shaved hair grows back and curls into the skin.
-Your immune system reacts to this ingrown hair, creating red, inflamed bumps.
+Razor bumps (pseudofolliculitis barbae) occur when shaved hair grows back and curls into the skin.
+Your body reacts with red, inflamed bumps.

 Types of Razor Bumps